Review of Royal Canin, Hills Science Plan, Burns

 They claim that it is harder for dogs to digest, and is likely to lead to food intolerance or allergies.
 Hypoallergenic is not a word I would use to describe this ingredient.

 I have had certain reservations about Burns dog food for some time now.
 For instance, the amount of brown or white rice instead of quality meat protein in most of the Burns products is excessive.
-Brown rice is certainly far better than white.
+Brown rice is certainly far better than white rice.
 However, white rice is now creeping into some of the Burns recipes as one of the main ingredients.

 White Rice is simply brown rice that has been milled and polished to remove outer bran, germ and aleurone layers (aleurone is a protein occurring as granules in some plants) unfortunately, these layers contain the vast majority of the grain’s nutrients and once removed the remaining white rice is almost entirely starch.
 Why would dogs need starch as the main ingredient?

 A number of dogs I have seen fed on Burns have resorted to Coprophagia (eating faeces) of other dogs or their own or grazing animals such as sheep deer rabbits cows etc. The fact that dogs may lose too much weight can be worrying.
 Though I have to say that can be positive in some cases.
 Nonetheless, I have always believed in the past that Burns was an ethical and honest company.
 In fact, I used to feed my own dogs on it and recommended Burns about 8/9 years ago.

 John Burns started the Burns food company because of the poor ingredients in many other dog foods.
 That begs the question why is he now putting 71% Maize into dog food?
-It is well known as a cheap filler, so the only explanation I can think of is the green-eyed god of profit.
+It is well known as a cheap filler, so the only explanation I can think of is the green-eyed god of profit I certainly could never suggest that it was in the best interest of the dogs.